-- Building heights must be no higher than 2 storeys (9 metres) along the eastern interface. - 2.
-Where the residential land has a frontage to a local access street level 2, garages must have a minimum front setback of 5 metres to allow for tandem car spaces, except where rear loaded. - 3.
-Future residential dwellings fronting a drainage reserve must include: - (a) Low height and transparent fencing; and - (b) Built form with dwellings designed to overlook the reserve. - 4.
-Blank façades and solid front high front fencing must not be provided for in any development. - 5.
-All development façades must be articulated to create visual interest. - Front fencing for dwellings must be at least 50 percent transparent to provide for passive surveillance and low scale (less than 1.5 metres). - 7.
-Medium density developments, higher density developments and non-residential uses must nominate designated areas for waste collection and building services, ensure they are appropriately integrated into the development and generally screened from the public realm.
+Requirements R41 Building heights must be no higher than 2 storeys (9 metres) along the eastern interface.
+R42 Where the residential land has a frontage to a local access street level 2, garages must have a minimum front setback of 5 metres to allow for tandem car spaces, except where rear loaded.
+Future residential dwellings fronting a drainage reserve must include: R43 a) Low height and transparent fencing; and b) Built form with dwellings designed to overlook the reserve.
+R44 Blank façades and solid front high front fencing must not be provided for in any development.